slavo23/js-pagination-algorithm/README.md

 This is my implementation of pagination algorithm using javascript.

 ```
-    The instance of a class should takes
+    The instance of a class takes
     two arguments:

     let a = [your_array_of_elements]